-Who can use the whistleblowing hotline?
+Who can use the Whistleblowing Hotline?

-How can a report be made?
+How can a report be submitted?

-- By phone at the following number:
+- By telephone using the following number:

 +49 30 31 01 82 15

-Dr Margarete Gräfin von Galen, attorney-at-law
+Rechtsanwältin Dr. Margarete Gräfin von Galen

-- Using a web-based online reporting system *
+- Use of a web-based online reporting system *

-The internal reporting office receives each report, confirms receipt, evaluates the report, discusses the facts with the whistleblower and decides on the reported next steps for clarification and investigation, depending on the violations and/or anomalies discussed.
-This is done in coordination between Dr Margarete Gräfin von Galen, attorney-at-law, and the employees named in accordance with Section 15 HGSchGE from the area of Quality and Risk Management.
-The internal reporting office determines the follow-up measures within the meaning of Section 18 HGSchGE.
+The internal reporting office receives each report, confirms receipt, evaluates it, discusses the facts with the whistleblower and decides on the next steps to be taken in clarifying and investigating the report, depending on the violations and/or conspicuous features that are the subject of the report.
+This is done in consultation between Dr. Margarete Gräfin von Galen and the employees from the Quality and Risk Management department appointed in accordance with Section 15 Whistleblower Protection Act.
+The internal reporting office determines the follow-up measures in accordance with Section 18 Whistleblower Protection Act.

-** ClearView ConnectsTM is a proprietary trademark of ClearView Strategic Partners Inc.
+** Clear View ConnectsTM is a registered trademark of ClearView Strategic Partners Inc.